 At any stage in your academic and professional career, you should be working on your communication skills, interpersonal skills, and professionalism.
-Do your best to be comfortable with your background, your career goals, and your ability to leave a good impression.
+Do your best to be comfortable talking about your background and career goals, and develop your ability to leave a good impression.

 If you are in your 1L year, understand that grades matter a lot and will be one of the biggest factors in helping you get screeners from firms.
 You are in a graduate program to receive training and qualifications for a profession, so you should be well aware that your academic success plays a huge role in your available career outcomes.